BabylonJS/Documentation/content/How_To/events/How_to_use_Actions.md

+---
+title: Actions
+image:
+description: Learn how to use actions in Babylon.js.
+keywords: welcome, babylon.js, diving deeper, actions
+further-reading:
+video-overview:
+video-content:
+---

-# How to use Actions
+## How to use Actions

 Actions are a simple way to add interactions in your scenes.
 An action is launched when its trigger is fired.
 For instance, you can specify that when the user clicks (or touches) a mesh, an action is executed.